Word Meanings - POEM - Book Publishers vocabulary database

 from Strain.
 Straining piece , a short piece of timber in a truss, used to maintain the ends of struts or rafters, and keep them from slipping.
 See Illust. of Queen-post. - CAROLUS

 1. Of or pertaining to a lyre or harp.
 2. Fitted to be sung to the lyre; hence, also, appropriate for song; -- said especially of poetry which expresses the individual emotions of the poet.
 "Sweet lyric song."
-Milton. - STRAINED
+Milton. - CAROLINIAN

 A native or inhabitant of north or South Carolina. - BALLADRY